-Haley & Aldrich, Inc. (Haley & Aldrich) was retained by Associated Electric Cooperative Inc. (AECI) to perform an evaluation of groundwater quality at the multi-unit coal combustion residual (CCR) management unit referred to as the Ash Pond System, which is composed of Cell 001, Cell 003, and Cell 004 at the Thomas Hill Energy Center (THEC) located in Clifton Hill, Missouri.
+Haley & Aldrich, Inc. (Haley & Aldrich) was retained by Associated Electric Cooperative Inc. (AECI) to investigate groundwater quality at the multi-unit coal combustion residuals (CCR) management unit referred to as the Ash Pond System, which is composed of Cell 001, Cell 003, and Cell 004 at the Thomas Hill Energy Center (THEC) located in Clifton Hill, Missouri.
 The purpose of the evaluation is to identify the source of elevated boron, sulfate, and total dissolved solid (TDS) concentrations detected in groundwater samples collected from monitoring wells located downgradient of the Ash Pond System.